Causal Regularization: On the trade-off between in-sample risk and out-of-sample risk guarantees: Structural equation model with shifts

 \section{Structural equation model with shifts}

-In this paper we assume that the data generating process is given by a system of linear structural equations (SEM) and that the covariate shift across different datasets is produced by an exogenous random variable. \begin{definition}[\bf Structural equation model] A $\SEM(\B,\normalenv)$ is defined as the stochastic solution $(X,Y)$ of
+In this section, we assume that the data generation process is given by a system of linear structural equations (SEM), where the shift across different distributions is given by an exogenous random variable.
+We introduce the key ideas from the causal Dantzig \citep{causaldantzig} and anchor regression \citep{anchorreg} and explain how they relate to causal regularization.
+Henceforth, if $A$ is a random variable, we use $\E[A]$ to denote the expectation of $A$.